Harpfield Primary Academy

 Through the health care system - with support from the school nurse hub - we have access to services such as Speech Therapy and Occupational Therapy.
 For those children have severe emotional issues, we also have access to a counselling service provided by Younger Minds.

 - What training are the staff supporting children and young people with SEND have had or are having?

-The academy also provides access to intervention programme training and specialist training – such as Talking Partners, Precision Teaching, Better Reading Programme, Talking Maths, ASD training and Effective Differentiation in the Classroom.
+The academy also provides access to intervention programme training and specialist training – such as Talking Partners, Precision Teaching, Better Reading Programme, Colourful Semantics, Talking Maths, ASD training and Effective Differentiation in the Classroom.
 This is continually updated according to professional development needs and the needs of the children.

 We also use strategies to make our school ‘Dyslexia Friendly.’

 The current SENCO is carrying out her National Award in Special Educational Needs at Manchester University.

 - How will my child/young person be included in activities outside this classroom including school trips?